 What happens after I submit my application?

 The Board has three months from the date you submit your application to act on it.
 After February 1st, the assessor might contact you to ask a question or schedule an inspection; you should cooperate with these efforts and be as forthcoming as possible.

 If you'd like a hearing before the Board, you can request one.
-Hearings are not a back-and-forth affair; you'll be allowed 5-10 minutes to make your case before the Board and they'll deliberate on your case afterwards.
+Hearings are not a back-and-forth affair; you'll be allowed 5-10 minutes to make your case before the Board.
+You'll then be asked to leave the room and they'll deliberate on your case afterwards.
 They may not decide on your case until the following meeting.
 Meeting space at Town Hall is in short supply, so please give as much notice as possible if you'd like to go this route so we can procure a room for you.

 There are three outcomes for every abatement application:

 - Grant: if the Board grants your application, your property's assessed value will be adjusted accordingly and you will be mailed letters showing the reductions in your assessment and taxes owed.
 If you paid Q3, the amount due for Q4 will be reduced.
 If you paid Q3 and Q4, you will be refunded the amount of tax that was abated.

 - Denied: if the Board denies your application, your property's assessed value will not be adjusted.
 You will be mailed a letter stating that your application was denied.

 - Deemed Denied: if the Board does not act on your application within three months, it becomes Deemed Denied.
 The same rules as a denial apply here.

 What if I don't agree with the Board's decision?